Jul-m2323/Jul-m2323/README.md

 - 👋 Hi, I’m @Jul-m2323
-- 👀 I’m interested in Web design
+- 👀 I’m interested in Web design, music and art in general
 - 🌱 I’m currently learning Web design Full Stack and Music and Tech in U.N.Q.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me unqju.mo@outlook.com